 A simple solution is to protect your new or shade-loving plants with shade cloth.

 Using shade cloth is a great idea for protecting new plants (shrubs, trees, etc.) that you've just planted in your landscaping.
 Not only will it keep the pounding sun off of your plants' leaves, it will also help the surrounding soil retain moisture.
 Moreover, if you surround your new transplant with shade cloth, the fabric will serve as a windbreak (wind works in tandem with sunlight to dry out transplants).
 As a bonus, if you have a bird or rabbit problem, shade cloth can be set up to protect plants from pests.

-Shade cloth comes in different densities (ranging from about 20% to about 90%), so that you have a choice regarding how much sunlight you wish to exclude.
+Shade cloth comes in different densities, ranging from about 20 percent blockage to about 90 percent to let you control how much sunlight to exclude.
 The lower the density number, the more light you're allowing in.
 Since the fabric is permeable, it won't stop the rain from reaching your plants.